 An American couple who had been eyeing the bikes the whole cruise finally joined us for the ride.

-The first task was to cross the body of water where the ship was docked to Sumatrakade where bike and barge ships dock.
+The first task was to cross the body of water where the ship was docked to Sumatrakade, where bike and barge ships dock.
 It is right next to the bike and pedestrian ferry that crosses the IJ.

 The ships had changed; but both the North Holland and South Holland ships were in port since their cruises run from Saturday to Saturday.
-I was sorry I didn't be a picture for old times sake.
+I was sorry I didn't get a picture for old times sake.

 Just before breaking out into open country, we came across an iconic windmill.
 This was actually a museum; we never reached real windmill country

 A very nice path along a canal.
 The scenery reminded me of our 2016 North Holland bike and barge trip.